 In this course students develop writing and presentation skills.
-Students will apply rules of grammar, spelling, punctuation and mechanics in the development of letters, email and short reports.
+Students will apply rules of grammar, spelling, punctuation and mechanics in the development of letters, email and short reports as well as other documents relevant to their industry.
 Students will demonstrate strategies and techniques for creating informative and persuasive presentations.